Infestations of 'prolific' rats leave residents afraid, disgusted, frustrated | CBC News

 In a statement, the city acknowledged there has been a rise in rat complaints in recent years.
 It said it currently deals with them through education, park maintenance and some baiting on city property, as well as property standards and food service inspections.

-It said the new rat mitigation working group will allow staff "to explore innovative ways in dealing with the issue in Ottawa," including studying how other places deal with rats, as well as information sharing and co-ordination.
+It said the new rat mitigation working group will allow staff "to explore innovative ways in dealing with the issue in Ottawa," including studying how other places deal with rats, information sharing and co-ordination.

 The statement also acknowledged construction can cause rats to disperse and seek out new sources of food, water and shelter, notably in residential properties.